How do I create a vaulted ceiling and scissor trusses?

-On the Structure panel of the Room Specification dialog, uncheck the box beside Ceiling over this room, then click OK.
+On the Structure panel of the Room Specification dialog, uncheck the box beside Flat Ceiling over this room, then click OK.

 To make it easier to draw ceiling planes, select Tools> Layer Settings> Display Options and in the Layer Display Options dialog for the active layer set:

-Scroll down to the Roof Planes layer and remove the checkmark in the Disp column.
+Scroll down to the Roof Planes layer and remove the check in the Disp column.

 Click OK to close the dialog and turn off the display of the roof planes in the plan.

 Select Build> Roof> Ceiling Plane from the menu.

 Click and drag a baseline along a wall defining the room that will have a vaulted ceiling.

 For best results, the baseline should be within the outside edge of the framing layer of that wall.